AlextheEngineer/Ego3DHands/README.md

   * hand image with transparent background
   * hand image with background
   * segmentation masks
-    * 15 classes with the following labels:
+    * 15 classes with the following labels (left hand => 1~7, right hand => 8~14):
-      * arm - 0
+      * 0: Background
+      * 1: Arm
+      * 2: Palm
+      * 3: Thumb
+      * 4: Index finger
+      * 5: Middle finger
+      * 6: Ring finger
+      * 7: Pinky
+      * 8~14: Repeats the order from class 1 to 8 for the right hand.
   * depth image
     * Enocded as RGB images such that Depth_val = 1.0"*"B_val + 0.01"*"G_val + 0.0001"*"R_val (cm).
 Background has value of 0s.
   * 2D joint locations
-    * Represented as percentages in row and column.
+    * There are 21 joints for each hand.
+2D joint locations are represented in form of percentages in row and column.
 Top left is (0.0, 0.0) and bottom right is (1.0, 1.0).
   * 3D global joint locations
     * Normalized such that the bone length from wrist to the mMCP has length of 10.0cm
   * 3D canonical joint locations